What’s different financially for women?

 The costs of caregiving

-Early retirement is no longer the main priority for Wyletter Whaley, 58, an attorney based in Dallas, Texas.
-But caring for her 95-year-old mother, who has congestive heart failure, is top of mind these days.
-Whaley has been responsible for her mother’s caregiving for the past six years, and five years ago she made the decision to move her mom to a nearby assisted living community due to her mom’s growing care needs.
+Early retirement is once again a priority for Wyletter Whaley, 61, an attorney based in Dallas, Texas.
+When her mother was diagnosed with congestive heart failure 10 years ago, Whaley became actively involved in her mother’s caregiving.
+A year later, her mom’s growing care needs required Wyletter to move her mom to a nearby assisted living community.
 It came with a hefty price tag.
-Whaley’s outlay for her mother’s care now runs between $3,500 and $4,200 each month.
+Whaley’s outlay for her mother’s care ran between $3,500 and $4,200 each month.

-That unexpected responsibility, plus her marriage shortly before, have had a seismic impact on her financial footing.
-“I went from being a single professional with no one to consider but myself and a lot of disposable cash, to supporting mom and recently becoming the primary breadwinner in my marriage when my husband and I decided it was time for him to start his own general contractor company,” Whaley says.
-(Her husband took a pay cut to start his own business.)
+That unexpected responsibility, plus her marriage shortly before, had a seismic impact on her financial footing.
+“I went from being a single professional with no one to consider but myself and a lot of disposable cash, to supporting Mom and then becoming the primary breadwinner in my marriage when my husband and I decided it was time for him to start his own general contractor company,” Whaley says.

-Like Young and Warren, Whaley doesn’t go it alone.
-For more than a dozen years, Patricia Barksdale, her Merrill Lynch Financial Advisor, has played a role in helping her navigate the financial aspect of caregiving, and more.
+Like Warren, Whaley doesn’t go it alone.
+For more than a dozen years, Patricia Barksdale, her Merrill Lynch Wealth Management advisor, has played a role in helping her navigate the financial aspect of caregiving and more.
 Barksdale has subtly boosted Whaley’s investing swagger by encouraging her to ask questions and push to learn more.
-“Today, I’m confident when it comes to investing, but I’m not a risk taker.
-I’m not out there swinging for the fences.
-How can I?
-I have a dependent.”
+“Today, I’m confident when it comes to investing, but I’m not a risk taker,” Whaley says.

-Not surprisingly, she’s also beginning to take stock of her own future health care expenditures.
-With first-hand experience paying for her mother’s care, she’s shopping for long-term care insurance.
+Not surprisingly, she’s also been taking stock of her own future health-care expenditures.
+Her mother passed away three-and-a-half years ago, but Whaley’s firsthand experience paying for her mother’s care has pushed her to shop for her own long-term-care insurance.
 “I had planned to self-fund, but I know now that I’d like to have a safety blanket,” she says.
 “I don’t have any children.
 My mom had me to look after her, but I don’t have a me.”

-Whaley, Warren and Young have never let the financial challenges they faced stop them from pursuing their goals.
-For all three, understanding the challenges they faced was the first step in finding ways to overcome them.
+Whaley and Warren have never let the financial obstacles they faced stop them from pursuing their goals.
+For all three, understanding the nature of those obstacles was the first step in finding ways to overcome them.

 What’s the key takeaway from all their stories—the one thing that empowered them to reach for their success?
 “It’s soul-searching,” says Sabbia.
 “Ask yourself: What’s your money for?
 What are your priorities?
 Figure out how much you might need in order to retire early or to pay for your kids’ college tuition, and start working toward those goals.
 And don’t feel you have to go it alone,” she adds.
 “Talk about money with your friends and family.
 Maybe even consult a financial advisor.
 You don’t have to be perfect or know everything before you begin investing,” she says.
 “Just start.”